rr-/szurubooru/doc/INSTALL.md

 3. Configure Docker Compose:

     ```console
-    user@host:szuru$ cp example.env .env
+    user@host:szuru$ cp doc/example.env .env
     user@host:szuru$ edit .env
     ```

     Change the values of the variables in `.env` as needed.
     Read the comments to guide you.
+Note that `.env` should be in the root directory of this repository.

 ### Running the Application